captionpoint/captionpoint-plays/THE-ROOMMATE.md

 A lighter is a lighter.
 ---
 ## ROBYN:
-That's not the point and you Imow it.
+That's not the point and you know it.
 ---
 ## SHARON:
 When I was a girl I stole a penny candy from the